 Frequently Asked Questions

-Can I install a wind turbine myself?
+Can you install a home wind turbine yourself?